WiIIiam278/HuskTowns/docs/Getting-Started.md

 ### 5.1 Spawn privacy
 If you wish to allow members from outside your town to teleport to your town spawn, use `/town privacy public` to make the spawn public.
 Anyone can then use `/town spawn <name>` to pay a visit.

+## 6 Town relations
+If you have [[Town Relations]] enabled, you can set relations with other towns on the server using the `/town relations` command.
+Check the [[Town Relations]] page for more information.